-The basic diet of the Comorians consists of rice, potatoes, corn, fish, coconuts, and bananas.
-Other crops that are grown are sweet potatoes, citrus fruits, and pineapples.
+The basic diet of Comorians consists of rice, potatoes, corn, fish, coconuts, and bananas.
+Other crops that they grow include sweet potatoes, citrus fruits, and pineapples.

 Although young people wear Western style clothing, traditional clothing is still common among the adults.
 In town, a Comorian man will typically wear a white cotton garment and a knee-length shirt, sometimes with a white jacket and a white skull cap.
 When he goes out of town, he wears a long cloth sarong (colorful skirt).
 Most women wear long, colorful cotton dresses, with bright shawls as face coverings.
 Other women prefer wearing black robes that cover their heads.

 Polygamy is an acceptable practice among Comorians.
 Children are expected to help with the farming, fishing, and caring of the animals.
 For recreation, Comorians enjoy dancing, singing, and playing instruments, especially horns and drums.

 Over one-quarter of all Comorians live in cities; but whether in rural or urban areas, housing on the island is generally of poor quality.